dersnek/chirp/README.md

 # Chirp

+This is a tutorial by Chris McCord (https://youtu.be/MZvmYaFkNJI), I'm not yet sure if I'll continue it further.

-To start your Phoenix server:
+To start Phoenix server:

   * Setup the project with `mix setup`
   * Start Phoenix endpoint with `mix phx.server`